Radford University announces recipients of the 2020 Dalton Eminent Scholar Award

 The winners of the 2020 Dalton Eminent Scholar Award are:

-Steve Childers, Ph.D., director of innovation and professor of management in the Davis College of Business and Economics;
+Steve Childers, Ph.D., professor of management in the Davis College of Business and Economics;

 Inessa Plekhanova, professor of dance and director of the ballet program in the College of Visual and Performing Arts;

 Jolanta Wawrzycka, Ph.D., professor of English in the College of Humanities and Behavioral Sciences; and